josh-collinsworth/sveltekit-blog-starter/README.md

 ## Adding new posts

 Adding new posts is as simple as dropping a new `.md` file into `src/routes/blog/_posts`.
-It will automatically show up on the site, and be added to the posts API.
+It will automatically show up on the site, be added to the posts API, and any category pages.

 A few demo Markdown posts are included, and highlight some of the features of this starter.
-These can be updated or removed, but it may be best to use one as a starting point, just for the frontmatter properties.
+These posts can be updated or removed, but it may be best to use one as a starting point, just for the frontmatter properties.

-If you want to use other frontmatter properties in the template (or just modify it), make changes in `src/routes/blog/[post].svelte`.
+If you want to use other frontmatter properties in the template (or just modify the layout), make changes in `src/routes/blog/[post].svelte`.

 **Note: posts should have a `date` frontmatter property.** This is how they're sorted by default.
 There are also other frontmatter properties used to enhance the site experience (like the `coverWidth` and `coverHeight`, which are used in the template to reserve space for the image, minimizing cumulative layout shift).

+The starter will still work without `date` properties in your posts, but the sorting won't be right.

 ### Pagination